 |Lithology:||Felsic intrusive rocks more or less foliated and migmatized|

 The Champion Complex is introduced to describe a large, polyphase, intrusive mass bounded by the Eastmain Group to the north, by the Nemiscau metasedimentary Subprovince to the west and south, and by the Lac des Montagnes Group to the east.
 It encompasses the Champion Lake plutonic terrain first assigned by Card and Ciesielski (1986) to the La Grande Subprovince, then reassigned to the Nemiscau Subprovince by Hocq (1994).
-New geophysical and geological data (D’Amours, 2011; Moukhsil, 2000), as well as fieldwork results from 2016 (Bandyayera and Daoudene, 2018a), 2017 (Bandyayera and Daoudene, 2018b) and 2018 (Bandyayera and Caron-Côté, 2019) and 2021 (Bandyayera and Caron, 2022) indicate that the Champion Complex is the southern extension of the La Grande Subprovince.
+New geophysical and geological data (D’Amours, 2011; Moukhsil, 2000), as well as fieldwork results from 2016 (Bandyayera and Daoudene, 2018a), 2017 (Bandyayera and Daoudene, 2018b), 2018 (Bandyayera and Caron-Côté, 2019) and 2021 (Bandyayera and Caron, 2022) indicate that the Champion Complex is the southern extension of the La Grande Subprovince.

 The Champion Complex is a package of polyphase intrusive rocks hosted by tonalitic gneiss.
 It consists of six units: 1) a tonalitic gneiss unit (Achp1); 2) a unit of pyroxene-hornblende tonalite and granodiorite (Achp2); 3) a quartz diorite unit (Achp3); 4) a granodiorite unit (Achp4); 5) a porphyritic granodiorite unit (Achp5); and 6) a package of granodiorite and granite containing migmatite and tonalitic or granodioritic gneiss enclaves (Achp6).